hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 One of your team members needs a larger virtual machine size for load testing.
 This is another partner exercise.

 **Partner 1**:
-In Partner 2's workspace, create a new variable called **vm_size** and set it to **Standard_A1_v2**.
+In Partner 2's workspace, create a new variable called **instance_type** and set it to **t2.medium**.
 Click on the **Queue Plan** button to trigger a new terraform plan.
 What happens?
 Are you able to override the Sentinel failure and continue?

 **Partner 2**:
 Log onto your workspace and navigate to the current run.
-Have a discussion with Partner 1 about why they need a larger VM.
+Have a discussion with Partner 1 about why they need a larger instance.
 Agree upon a solution and redeploy the application.

 Exchange roles and repeat the lab exercise.